Estate planning: Devices

 Estate planning may involve a will, trusts, beneficiary designations, powers of appointment, property ownership (for example, joint tenancy with rights of survivorship, tenancy in common, tenancy by the entirety), gifts, and powers of attorney (specifically a durable financial power of attorney and a durable medical power of attorney).

-More sophisticated estate plans may cover deferring or decreasing estate taxes or business succession.
+More sophisticated estate plans may cover deferring or decreasing inheritance taxes or business succession.

 Wills

 Wills are a common estate planning tool, and are usually the simplest device for planning the distribution of an estate.
-It is important that a will be created and executed in compliance with the laws of the jurisdiction where it is created.
-If it is possible that probate proceedings will occur in a different jurisdiction, it is important also to ensure that the will complies with the laws of that jurisdiction or that the jurisdiction will follow the provisions of a valid out-of-state will even if those provisions might be invalid for a will executed in that jurisdiction.
+It must be created and executed in compliance with the laws of the jurisdiction where it is created.
+If probate proceedings occur in a different jurisdiction, it is important to ensure that the will complies with the laws of that jurisdiction, or that the jurisdiction will follow the provisions of a valid out-of-state will even if those provisions might be invalid for a will executed in that jurisdiction.